Xilinx/kria-dfx-hw/README.md

 			* Creates base shell containing Block Design containers(BDCs)
 			* Adds RM BDs to BDCs
 			* Creates DFx configurations.
+			* Generates bitfiles for the base shell and the accelerators.

 	* ip_repo - Source code of accelerators packaged in IP-XACT format.